Eden Hazard: Style of play

 Hazard primarily played as either an attacking midfielder or a winger and in 2011 was described as "possibly the outstanding talent in Europe right now".
 At Lille, under former manager Rudi Garcia, Hazard often played in the latter role in the team's 4–3–3 formation and regularly switched flanks because he could use both feet.
 Following the departures of fellow playmakers Yohan Cabaye and Gervinho in 2011, during the 2011–12 season, Garcia played Hazard in a creative role as a central attacking midfielder, while also allowing the player to roam back onto the wing if necessary.
 Two of Hazard's most common exemplary traits were his pace and technical ability, which have been described as "astonishing" and "mesmerizing".
-His speed, acceleration, and dribbling skills, combined with his creativity, as well as his flair, balance, agility, and low centre of gravity, courtesy of his diminutive stature (1.73 m/5 feet 8 inches), allowed him to retain possession, take on defenders, and beat opponents in one on one situations.
+His speed, acceleration, and dribbling skills, combined with his creativity, as well as his flair, balance, agility, and low centre of gravity, courtesy of his height (1.73 m/5 feet 8 inches), allowed him to retain possession, take on defenders, and beat opponents in one on one situations.

 At Chelsea, Hazard matured into a world class player and was primarily used as a left midfielder, a position which enabled him to cut into the centre and strike on goal with his stronger right foot.
 His development into one of the world's best players was highlighted in the 2014–15 season; during this season he won multiple awards and received praise from pundits and manager alike.
 Manager José Mourinho praised Hazard, saying that "He is already a top player and his evolution has been fantastic.
 He is still very young and he can become the best player in the world."
 Hazard's former teammate and Lille captain Rio Mavuba described Hazard as "a great player, with an immense talent.
 He's actually not that big, but he's so fast.
 He's also very difficult to dispossess and his finishing is top notch."
 Hazard's frequent goal celebration saw him sliding on his knees; in 2018 he began staying on his feet.
 Although Hazard's favoured role was as a left winger, he was a versatile attacker, and was also deployed as a second striker, as a lone striker, or even as a false-9 on occasion throughout his career.
 Beyond his speed, creativity, technical skills, and offensive qualities, he was also an accurate penalty and free kick taker.